cuzy-app/external-websites/docs/README.md

 ### Embed Humhub addons (comments, like, files, etc.) in an external website

-**Humhub is guest, external website is host.**
+**Humhub is guest, external website is host.
+Humhub addons are embedded in an iframe.**

 You must have something to auto log (and auto register if no account) the user.

-Allow Humhub to be embeded in an iframe: edit `proteced/config/web.php` and in the `modules` section, add:
+Allow Humhub to be embedded in an iframe: edit `proteced/config/web.php` and in the `modules` section, add:
 ```
         'web' => [
             'security' =>  [